MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-azure-ad-premium.md

    ![Firewall configuration screen image](media/install-mim-service-portal-azure-ad-premium/firewall-configuration.png)

-1. If installing Self-Service Password Registration website, set the application pool account name and its password, the host name and the port for the website.
+1. If installing Self-Service Password Registration website (not needed if you are using Azure AD for password reset), set the application pool account name and its password, the host name and the port for the website.
 Enable the *Open port in firewall* option if needed.
 Click **Next**.

    ![Password registration portal configuration screen image](media/install-mim-service-portal-azure-ad-premium/password-registration-portal-details.png)